Honda Prelude: Third generation (BA3/4/5/7; 1987)

-Mid-cycle refresh and Prelude INX
+Facelift

 The facelift third-generation Prelude was revealed in Japan on 21 November 1989.
 The front and rear bumpers were revised on the new Prelude.
 The rear front bumper and rear tail lights featured clear indicators and a revised parking light design.
 Many of the interior parts were also revised, including the dash bezel, the door handle and window switches.
 The Japanese version of the Si with the B20A was rated 140 PS with the JDM engine and was rated for 37 MPG.